maurges/every-rust-gui-library/notes.md

 Looking at other examples, the ui macro seems similar to that of dioxus: same nesting, same magic places where you can write rust for real.

-I'm thinkingof abandoning this library.
+I'm thinking of abandoning this library.
 Wading through weird compilation errors of incompatible Into bounds is so tiring when the examples are minimal and the apidocs are without comments.
 This project was to show that rust has nice gui libraries, and this one clearly isn't.